This program was originally scheduled for the February meeting.

 This was our first presentation via Skype and it went very well.

-Again this year a group of members of the OCARC supported the City of Orange Police with their radio communications prowess in this annual law-enforcement race.
-This is a foot relay race covering 120 miles in 20 legs.
-The race begins outside Baker, CA and goes along Rte 127 to Shoshone, CA; on Rte 178 to the Nevada border; through Pahrump NV and into Las Vegas.
+Again this year a group of members of the OCARC supported the City of Orange Police with their radio communications prowess in the annual law-enforcement race.
+This is a relay footrace covering 120 miles in 20 legs.
+The race begins outside Baker, CA and goes along Rte 127 to Shoshone, CA; on Rte 178 to the Nevada border; through Pahrump NV and along rte 160 into Las Vegas.

-This year the Orange Police Department finished 40th overall out of 274 teams, and second in their division of 150 or less sworn officers.
-Their time for the 120 miles was 15 hours 46 minutes and 29 seconds.
-They started at 3:00 PM Saturday and finished at 6:46:29 on Sunday morning.
-They achieved their goal of finishing in under 16 hours.
+This year the Orange Police Department finished 43rd overall out of 275 teams, and third in their division of 150 or less sworn officers.
+Their time for the 120 miles was 15 hours 35 minutes and 33 seconds.
+They finished with their best time ever beating last year's time by 10 minutes and 59 seconds.

-Club Members Participating were: Kris Cutting W6KJC Bob Eckweiler AF6C Nicholas Haban AF6CF Ken Konechy W6HHC Jeff Mikoleit KK6YUP Robbie Robinson KB6CJZ
+OCARC members participating were: Tom Cowart W6ETC Kris Cutting W6KJC Bob Eckweiler AF6C Nicholas Haban AF6CF Ken Konechy W6HHC Jeff Mikoleit KK6YUP Don Poysa K0VNJ Robby Robinson KB6CJZ

-For meeting time, location and map Click here.
+For the next meeting's time, location and map Click here.